ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 ### Context Switches
 OS implements multitasking via higher form of ECF called context switches.

 Kernel maintains a *context* for each process.
 It's the state the kernel needs to restart a preempted process.

-Includes: values of general-purpose registers, the FP registers, the PC, user's stack, status registers, the kernel's stack, and kernel data structures like the page table (info about the address space), the process table (info about current process),  file table (info about files the process has opened).
+Includes: values of general-purpose registers, the floating-point (FP) registers, the PC, user's stack, status registers, the kernel's stack, and kernel data structures like the page table (info about the address space), the process table (info about current process),  file table (info about files the process has opened).

 At certain points the OS can decide to preempt the current process and restart a previously preempted process.
 It's called *scheduling* and handled by kernel code: *scheduler*.
 When the kernel selects a new process to run, it's said to have *scheduled* that process.
 Transferring control to the new process is called a context switch, which:
 1. Saves the context of the current process